ArduPilot/ardupilot_wiki/common/source/docs/common-gps-for-yaw.rst

 .. note:: this unit can be used with only its "Master" antenna connected, if desired, but no yaw information should be used.

+For the Holybro UM982 GPS, and other Unicore UM982 GPSes like the CUAV C-RTK2 HP, the "Master" and "Slave" antennas have more mounting flexibility, but must be mounted at least 30cm apart on the vehicle.
+The offset distances in the x/y/z directions must be entered detailed in the Master-Slave Antenna Offsets section below.

 Holybro UM982
 -------------
 The Holybro Unicore UM982 GPS should have the following parameters set: